 How Your Income Could Affect Your Benefit Payments

-- Lasts for at least one year;
+- Is expected to last for at least one year;

-- Lasted longer than a year; or
+- Has lasted longer than a year; or

 - Will probably result in death.